dieterich-lab/Baltica/docs/workflows.md

 Baltica uses splice graph information to determine the reconcile the SJ coordinates and to and assign AS type.

 De novo transcriptomic workflow is procced with Stringtie [@pertea_2015].
 First, we merge the alignment files from biological replicates.
-Next, we compute _de novo_ annotation with Stringtie (v1.3.5) with  `--min_junct_coverage 3` and `--min_isoform_proportion 0.01`.
+Next, we compute _de novo_ annotation with Stringtie (v1.3.5) with  `-c 3`, `-j 3` and `-f 0.01`.
 Finally, the we merge the multiple annotation with `gffcompare -r {reference_annotation.gtf} -R -V`.
 The parameter selection is further detailed on the [Integration chapter](integration.md).

 ### Software dependencies